 Academic Regulations

-Bright College balances opportunities for students whose Grade-Point Averages (GPAs) fall below 2.0 to improve their academic standing with student accountability.
-In addition to the University-wide policies and procedures governing minimum GPA, probation, and suspension for full-time students described below, Bright College students must meet the requirements outlined below to remain enrolled and in good standing.
+Bright College balances opportunities for students whose grade point average (GPA) fall below 2.00 to improve their academic standing with student accountability.
+In addition to the University-wide academic standing policy for undergraduate students described below, Bright College students must meet the requirements outlined below to remain enrolled and in good standing.

 Satisfactory Progress toward Degree